raquel-amaral18/GroupT_Computation3/README.md

 #### Singleplayer mode:
 - Use **arrow keys** to move your car in the desired direction.
 - Other cars will be coming towards you from the opposite direction.
 To survive, you have to avoid colliding with them.
-- Aside from cars, you might come across **coins** or **power-ups** as well.
-The more coins you collect, the higher your score will be.
-Collecting power-ups will grant you a **temporary** advantage.
+- Collect **power-ups** for temporary advantages.
+You can hold up to two power-ups at a time.
+However, the second power-up will remain stored until you decide to use it.
+To use stored power-ups press **'Shift'+ 'L'**.
+- You will also come across **coins**, which, if registered with a username, can be used to purchase cars from the store.
+- Bought cars will appear in your inventory, allowing you to select your preferred vehicle for gameplay.

 #### Multiplayer mode:
-In this mode, players have two exciting options to choose from:
+In this mode, players have two options to choose from:
 1. **Single Road:**
    - **Player 1:** Use arrow keys to control your car.
    - **Player 2:** Use 'WASD' keys to navigate your car.